EYES – Windows through which to see the world … both friend and foe alike.

-Now back to the main parable in this Pelican oil painting parable.
-Interestingly, as I was painting I asked the question;
+Now back to the main parable in this Pelican oil painting.
+Interestingly, as I was painting I asked this question;

 Why was the seagull frightened?

-1 – The pelican was attacking the seagull for being in the pelican’s space?
+1 – Was the pelican attacking the seagull for being in the pelican’s safe space?

-2 – The seagull was frightened unnecessarily while the pelican washed its bill and pouch.
-An act of Pelican domestics
+2 – Was the seagull frightened, unnecessarily, while the pelican washed its bill and pouch in the act of Pelican domestics.

-3 – The Pelican was masterly devouring unseen fish for dinner with no interest in the seagull?
+3 – Was the Pelican masterly devouring unseen fish for dinner with no interest in the seagull?

 I will never know, but the truth is the seagull was frightened.
-Only one reason for the 3 thoughts I have just mentioned was worth being afraid of.
+Only one reason for the 3 thoughts was worth being afraid of.

 In the process of painting I reasoned, there are times when unreasonable fears invade our heart and we don’t know what is a good fear to take notice of or bad fear to reject.
 This is all a part of seeing both externally and internally.
 The natural eyes see the world, the eyes of the heart dream dreams and the eyes of the spiritual hunger for what is true.